niemasd/VID1-Preservation/README.md

 ```

 ### YouTube Longplay Matches
-For the `.vid` files that did *not* have an extracted `.flac` with a matching name, here are the YouTube longplay matches for identification:
+For the `.vid` files that did *not* have an extracted `.flac` with a matching name, here are the YouTube longplay matches to know what audio should be playing with it:

 * ***The Lord of the Rings: The Return of the King* (GKLE69):** https://www.youtube.com/playlist?list=PLGGFX-hnXvGpQXRrbGgdYpQSXLwsojndG
     * **`crakfmv1.vid`:** https://youtu.be/RS9HYaSOp5Y?t=20